Getting Started with iOS

 last updated: 2016-11

-Xamarin.iOS allows developers to create native iOS applications using the same UI controls that are available in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs - Xamarin Studio and Visual Studio.
+Xamarin.iOS allows developers to create native iOS applications using the same UI controls that are available in Objective-C and Xcode, except with the flexibility and elegance of a modern language (C#), the power of the .NET Base Class Library (BCL), and two first-class IDEs - Visual Studio for Mac and Visual Studio.
 This series introduces how to setup and install Xamarin.iOS and addresses the basics of Xamarin.iOS development.

 To build for Xamarin.iOS, the following are required:

 The latest version of Xcode can be downloaded from the iOS Developer Center (login required), or via the Mac App Store:

 Getting Started Series